denissimon/iOS-MVVM-Clean-Architecture/README.md

 A demo app built using the MVVM-C + Storyboards architecture with Swift 5.

-This app gets images using Flickr Search API.
-It has two modules: ImageSearch, ImageDetails.
+This app gets images using Flickr API.
+It has three modules: ImageSearch, ImageDetails, HotTagsList.

 #### Architecture concepts:
 - MVVM